NemiBanigo/100-days-of-code/log.md

 ### Day 17: April 19, 2017

-**Today's Progress**: Attempting to make CLI utilities using Click today.
+**Today's Progress**: Made a simple FTP client that i never tested (did not want to set up an FTP server just for testing it).
+Simple as in takes server/username/password/ftps as input and connects then does a dir, so no downloading/uploading.
+Also attempted to make CLI utilities using Click.
 Have some issues using PyCharm as the tutorials are all using something else.

 **Thoughts:** Im getting tired of tutorials written for python 2x...